 The key to success in prayer is revealed in the scripture: “We have this confidence in him that if we ask anything according to his will, he hears us.”
 (1 John 5:14)

-I am now living in the house that was built by divine intervention.
+I am now living in the house that shows how this works.

-Getting a construction loan at the worst time in economic history since the Great Depression required divine intervention — and persistence in seeking how God wanted to intervene.
+Getting a construction loan in 2012 was the worst time in economic history since the Great Depression.
+It required divine intervention — and persistence in seeking how God wanted to intervene.
 This was not the only obstacle that Ralph (my husband) and I faced.
 There were quite a few.
 One of them was our own doubts.
 We asked: Is it right to expect God to help with this project?
 Maybe he doesn’t want us to have this house.
 Maybe he knows something we don’t, like for example Ralph losing his job after the house is built.

 Well guess what.
 Ralph did lose his job just exactly when the house was finished.